meta-llama/llama-stack/docs/source/building_applications/tools.md

 The tool requires an API key which can be provided either in the configuration or through the request header `X-LlamaStack-Provider-Data`.
 The format of the header is `{"<provider_name>_api_key": <your api key>}`.

+> **NOTE:** When using Tavily Search and Bing Search, the inference output will still display "Brave Search."
+This is because Llama models have been trained with Brave Search as a built-in tool.
+Tavily and bing is just being used in lieu of Brave search.

 #### Code Interpreter